hao-lee/Graphvizer/README.md

 	// change the following value to "window".
 If you just want to show the image
 	// in a new tab, change the value to "tab".
 	"show_image_with": "layout",
-	// "image_dirname" controls where the image is saved.
-If the value is "",
+	// "image_dir" controls where the image is saved.
+	// The default value is "" and the image will be saved in the same directory as the dot file.
-	// system temporary directory is used.
-You can set it to other directory.
+	// If the value is "tmp", system temporary directory is used.
+	// You can also set it to other directory according to your need.
 	// Example for Windows: "E:\\homework\\image\\"
 	// Example for Linux/OSX: "/home/haolee/image/"
-	"image_dirname": "",
+	"image_dir": "",
 	// The default behavior is rendering the image in real time.
 	// If set to false, the image will only be rendered when the file is saved.
 	"render_in_realtime": true